Category Archives: Thriller

 Even the finest of directors borrow snippets of greatness from other directors.
 That’s the way it works.

-The film also is peppered with notable sequences reminiscent of Frances Ford Coppola’s 1974 masterpiece, The Conversation.
+The film is also peppered with notable sequences reminiscent of Frances Ford Coppola’s 1974 masterpiece, The Conversation.

-There is a style and momentum in The Silent Partner that is individual with unique and unexpected trimmings along the way.
+There is a style and momentum in The Silent Partner that is individual, with unique and unexpected trimmings along the way.
 The cat-and-mouse dynamic adds trickery and a murky nature that makes the film work.

 Hanson adapted his work from a Danish novel and should be familiar to movie fans for his participation in the thriller The Hand That Rocks the Cradle (1992) and the neo-crime thriller L.A.
 Confidential (1997).

 Miles Cullen (Elliott Gould) plods along during the holidays at his bank teller job at the local mall.
-It’s Christmastime and Miles is down because he attempted to ask out his co-worker Julie Carver (Susannah York), who is more interested in dating their married boss- for now!
+It’s Christmastime, and Miles is down because he attempted to ask out his co-worker Julie Carver (Susannah York), who is more interested in dating their married boss- for now!

-After discovering a secret plot by the mall Santa Claus (Christopher Plummer)to rob the bank at which he works, Miles cunningly hides a large portion of the cash in his safe deposit box.
+After discovering a secret plot by the mall Santa Claus (Christopher Plummer) to rob the bank at which he works, Miles cunningly hides a large portion of the cash in his safe deposit box.

 After the robbery, it is discovered that Santa is a deranged master criminal named Harry Reikle.
 He discovers that he’s been duped by Miles and puts horrific pressure on Cullen to hand over the money.

-Elaine (Celine Lomez) is flirtatious and immediately wants to bed Miles but what is she up to?
+Elaine (Celine Lomez) is flirtatious and immediately wants to bed Miles, but what is she up to?

 From a character perspective, Miles and Harry are great studies.
-Related to the aforementioned films, Miles exhibits qualities similar to Harry Call in the brilliant The Conversation.
+Related to the aforementioned films, Miles exhibits qualities similar to Harry Caul in the brilliant The Conversation.
 Suspicious, paranoid, and intelligent, he is the perfect counterpart to Harry.

 Is there a gay vibe?
-Most certainly especially when Harry looks longingly at Miles during more than one scene as he watches Miles in his apartment and proclaims, “You know we are partners, right?”
+Most certainly, especially when Harry looks longingly at Miles during more than one scene as he watches Miles in his apartment and proclaims, “You know we are partners, right?”

-The Silent Partner contains one of the most gruesome murder scenes I’ve witnessed in cinema.
+The Silent Partner contains one of the most gruesome murder scenes I’ve witnessed in the cinema.
 It involves decapitation and a fish tank and is so shocking and unexpected that viewers may audibly gasp during the scene.

 Nearly rivaling this is the great finale and a justified death on the mall escalator.
 It is fun to revisit the time when malls were flocked to, especially during the Christmas holidays.